xeger/docker-compose/README.md

 2) Environment-variable mapping that allows you to export environment variables into your _host_ that point to network services published by containers.

+Throughout this documentation we will refer to this gem as `Docker::Compose` as opposed to the `docker-compose` tool that this gem wraps.

 ## Installation